All of us, at one time or another, have been charmed by the curious forms of cactus and type of succulents.

 Never use ice cold water on plants.

-During the warm growing season, cacti from the desert can take a good deal of watering.
+During the warm growing season, cacti from the desert can take a lot of watering.

-The watering amount decreases with the fall and almost stopped in winter.
+The watering amount decreases with the fall and almost stops in winter.

 Others, such as the orchid cacti (epiphyllums), can take water regularly throughout the year except during those periods in late summer and fall when flowering has finished.

 Most cacti and succulents can grow as house plants.

 There are many excellent sources of plants and seeds grown by specialists.